keithalewis/papers/probability.md

 # Probability Theory

 Probability theory is an extension of logic.
-Instead of propositions being either true or false a degree of belief can be specified for events.
+A degree of belief between 0 and 1 is specified for events instead of propositions being either true or false

 In order to understand statistics one must first understand probability theory.